The Best Anti-AI Marketing Campaigns in 2025, and Why They Worked

 3) Heineken: Real friends aren't artificial

-Heineken didn’t try to “ban” AI, it just made AI companionship look a little sad.
-The campaign revolves around a bottle opener necklace that riffs on wearable tech culture, then hits with the line that made it travel: the best way to make a friend is over a beer.
-It’s classic Anti-AI marketing because it frames the win as human connection, not moral panic, and it uses humor instead of lectures.
-The rollout also matched the moment, moving through social and high-impact OOH in New York, built to spark screenshots, shares, and quick cultural commentary.
+Heineken did not try to ban AI.
+It just made AI companionship look a little sad.
+The campaign revolves around a bottle-opener necklace that riffs on wearable-tech culture, then lands the line that made it travel: the best way to make a friend is over a beer.
+It is classic anti-AI marketing because it frames the win as human connection, not moral panic, and it uses humor instead of lectures.
+The rollout matched the moment too, moving through social and high-impact out-of-home in New York, built to spark screenshots, shares, and quick cultural commentary.
 (LBBOnline) (Business Insider)

-• Creative core: a functional bottle opener necklace presented as a playful “social wearable.”
-(LBBOnline)
+• Creative core: a functional bottle-opener necklace presented as a playful social wearable.

-• Why it rode the AI backlash wave: it piggybacked on public pushback around AI companionship ads and redirected the conversation into real-world togetherness.
+• Why it rode the backlash wave: it piggybacked on public pushback around AI-companionship ads and redirected the conversation into real-world togetherness.

 Heineken, Real friends aren’t artificial